hapax/hapax.github.io/assets/emcc.md

 frame.
 Recall from equation (\ref{rest}) that the rest mass of the halves is actually slightly smaller than $M_0$.
-To see what's going on, let's consider the low-speed limit, where $u \ll c$.
+To see what's going on, let's consider the low-speed limit $u \ll c$.
 Using the [binomial approximation](https://hapax.github.io/mathematics/physics/hacker/binomial/), we have